FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/flo-2d-parameters/Control Variables.rst

 Set Control Parameters (CONT.DAT)
 ==================================

+This button allows the user to set up the control variables.

 Setup the FLO-2D Control Data
 -----------------------------

-This button allows the user to set up the control variables.
+1. Click the
+   Set Control Parameters (CONT.DAT) button.

 .. image:: ../../img/Buttons/controlparameters.png

-1. Click the
-   Set Control Parameters button.

 2. The dialog box is used to set the control data for the CONT.DAT and TOLER.DAT files.